-Shanan Rosenberg is in his third year as Linfield men’s basketball coach.
+Shanan Rosenberg is in his fourth year as Linfield men’s basketball coach.

 Rosenberg was head men’s basketball coach for 11 years at Foothill College, a two-year community college near Palo Alto in the south San Francisco Bay region.
 At Foothill, he compiled a 186-131 win-loss record.
 His 2012-13 team went 22-5, achieving the best regular-season finish in program history.

 In 2002-03, he took over a troubled Foothill program that was staggered by player behavioral problems and rules violations.
 After a 6-22 record during his first season, Rosenberg guided the Owls to the California Community College Athletic Association playoffs, the first of eight state playoff appearances.
 The CCCAA comprises 82 institutions spanning 10 athletic conferences.

 Under Rosenberg’s leadership, Foothill became a top-10 regionally ranked basketball program, a regular state tournament qualifier and a program that enjoyed a 99 percent graduation rate.